 The Maryland Center of Women in Computing

-- supports, educates and mentors women majoring in computing fields at the University of Maryland
+- Supports, educates and mentors women majoring in computing fields at the University of Maryland

-- collaborates with the K-12 community in order to to encourage all students especially those from underrepresented populations to participate in computing
+- Collaborates with the K-12 community in order to to encourage all students especially those from underrepresented populations to participate in computing

-- sustains a vibrant community of scholars, researchers, students and educators working together to increase the involvement—and success—of women interested in earning a computer science and other technical degrees
+- Sustains a vibrant community of scholars, researchers, students and educators working together to increase the involvement—and success—of women interested in earning a computer science and other technical degrees

-- fosters a supportive, collaborative community for current undergraduate and graduate women studying computing at the university through a dedicated learning and meeting space
+- Fosters a supportive, collaborative community for current undergraduate and graduate women studying computing at the university through a dedicated learning and meeting space

 The Center is supported by the University of Maryland’s Department of Computer Science, the University’s Institute for Advanced Computer Studies (UMIACS), and the College of Computer, Mathematical, and Natural Sciences (CMNS).
 Additional support comes from our corporate sponsors.

-Learn more about our specific programs here and by reviewing our news and events tab.
+Learn more about our specific programs below.

 View the MCWIC Flyer